stellirin/pubsub/README.md

 ### `PUBSUB_TOPIC_ID`

 A PubSub topic ID.
 May be a comma separated list of topics to create multiple topics.

+### `PUBSUB_SUBSCRIPTION_ID`

+A PubSub subscription ID.
+May be a comma separated list of subscriptions to create multiple subscriptions for each topic.

 ### Example